picture of a person sitting with their feet frozen into blocks of ice

 Just to add to the mystery, one of the few times my feet feel comfortable are on though rare occasions when I take opioids for pain.
 Bam!
 Warm feet!
 Who would have thought?
 I also got a much smaller — but still noticeable — effect when I started using a clonidine patch for blood pressure.

 Since my thyroidectomy, however, the coldness has come back full-force.
-I’m just hoping it is warm enough at my new island home that I don’t have to live in the hot tub.
+I’m just hoping is warm enough at my new island home that I don’t have to live in the hot tub.

 —2p